sreedevi-langoju/12weekawsworkshopchallenge/week9/Labs/EventDriven_Architecture_Using_Terraform.md

 Name the file as output.tf and press Enter to save it.

-Paste the below content into the output.tf file.
+Paste the below content into the output.tf file.You can find the same file week9/Labs repository.

 ```
 output "instance_id" {